KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 *February 5, parking lot tree*s

 Side note: I pay such little attention to the news that I had to remind myself of when the lockdowns actually happened so I could backfill some of this post.
-[This article](https://abc7news.com/timeline-of-coronavirus-us-covid-19-bay-area-sf/6047519/) is a good summary.
+[This abc7 news article](https://abc7news.com/timeline-of-coronavirus-us-covid-19-bay-area-sf/6047519/) is a good summary.

 ![mask sign](/blog/images/my-quarantine/2021-02-07.jpg)